smithphil88/gower-fields/README.md

 - To add in a favicon I used the code on this site - [W3schools](https://www.w3schools.com/howto/howto_html_favicon.asp)

-- I used this bootstrap code intially on the about page but customised it to suit what I wanted - [Bootstrap card](https://getbootstrap.com/docs/4.0/components/card/)
+- I used this bootstrap code initially on the About page but customised it to suit what I wanted - [Bootstrap card](https://getbootstrap.com/docs/4.0/components/card/)

-- The code used for my gallery is similiar to the code used in the Code Institute project 'Love Running', I used it as a base in which to customise my own gallery.
+- The code used for my gallery is similiar to the code used in the Code Institute project 'Love Running'.
+I used it as a base from which to customise my own Gallery.

 - Code tutorial on positioning images and text overlays [W3school](https://www.w3schools.com/css/css_positioning.asp)